Herbert Wertheim College of Engineering Drop Policy

 Program Requirements

-Students must complete all Critical Tracking courses (listed below) with a C or better within two attempts (W counts as an attempt) within 5 semesters while maintaining an overall 2.50 tracking GPA.
-An attempt is considered: a drop, withdrawal, audit, or incomplete.
-If you have AP/IB/AICE or CLEP credit for any of critical tracking courses, the CpE major will accept those advanced placement scores.
-Credit will be awarded only once for the same subject, whether from credit by examination, dual enrollment, transfer credit or UF course credit.
+Students must complete all Critical Tracking courses (listed below) with a C or better within two attempts (where W counts as an attempt) and within 5 semesters while maintaining an overall 2.50 tracking GPA.
+Attempts include drops, withdrawals, audits, and incomplete grades.
+The CpE program accepts AP, IB, AICE, and CLEP in accordance with UF policy.
 UF course credit takes precedence over all other forms of credit for the same course.
-Credit awarded for acceptable dual enrollment or transfer courses takes precedence over credit by examination.
-If a student decides to register for the classes that they have advance credit, then the course registered for at UF will count for the credit and not the advance credit that includes if you decide to drop the course during the semester.
-All incoming engineering freshmen are required to take the online Chemistry Readiness Assessment and ALEK exam for placement into chemistry courses and mathematics courses.
+Credit awarded for acceptable dual enrollment or transfer courses take precedence over credits by examination.
+If a student decides to register for classes for which they have already have credit, then the UF course will be counted instead; this includes courses that are registered for and then dropped.
+All incoming engineering first-year students are required to take the online ALEKS exam before registering for mathematics courses.
+Those who elect to take Chemistry are required to take the online Chemistry Readiness Assessment.

 CpE Critical Tracking Courses